How To Make Concord Grape Jelly

 I have made grape jelly in the past, but this year it was special.
 It was a great day to spend time with my Daddy and do something that he always did with my Mama with me.
 I went down early and we had breakfast and then Daddy went and cut the grapes.
 We worked all morning and in the end we were rewarded with some of the best concord grape jelly you will ever taste.
 I am sharing my Mama’s exact recipe for any of you that want to make this too.
 I promise it is the best!

-Place prepared juice in a large pot.
+- Place prepared juice in a large pot.
 Measure sugar and set aside.
 Stir Sure Jell into the fruit.
 Bring to a full boil over high heat, stirring constantly.
 Next, add all the sugar at once and keep stirring.
 Bring to a full rolling boil, one that cannot be stirred down.
 Boil hard for 1.5 minutes.
 Sir constantly.
 Remove from heat, pour into prepared jars, place lids on and tighten.
 You can use whichever size jars you desire.
 It will yield approximately 10 half pint jars per run.
+I was recently asked about a hot water bath to seal the lids.
+Place your jars on a sheet pan in the oven at around 200 degrees and take them out right before the jelly is ready to pour.
+Additionally, I boil the lids.
+So you pour the hot jelly into hot jars and tighten with the hot lids.
+They seal perfectly.
+Enjoy on biscuits, toast or PB&J sandwiches and more!

 I would love to know if you try this recipe and what you think.
 Be sure to post in the comments your favorite way to eat concord grape jelly.
 I am partial to it on a hot biscuit with a lot of real butter.
 I have linked all the items I use in this recipe for your convenience.
 Thanks for stopping by today!